Boeing Logo

 Boeing Logo 1940-1960

 In 1940, the vertical inscription became diagonal and lost its white wings.
-The word was depicted in a handwritten script, and the letters almost merged due to bold lines and a strong tilt to the right.
+The word was written in a handwritten script, and the letters almost merged because of bold lines and a strong rightward tilt.
 The first “B” stood out especially: it was uppercase but looked like a lowercase “b” with an arc at the top.
 In this case, the curved strip extended far beyond the limits of the vertical stroke.

 Another important element was the dot above the letter “i” – rather than a dot, but a small five-pointed star.
 It made the logo elegant and hinted at the company’s aerospace focus.
-Stylized lettering was an integral part of Boeing’s identity until the 1960s.
+Stylized lettering was integral to Boeing’s identity until the 1960s.

 1960 – today